Heterosteus

 Heterosteus (also known as Heterostius) is an extinct genus of heterosteid placoderm of the Middle Devonian known from remains discovered in Europe and Greenland.
 According to Denison, 1978, Heterosteus might have been planktivorous, along with Homosteus, and Titanichthys.

 Name

 Heterosteus was originally described in 1837 as species of Trionyx, a softshelled turtle.
 Also in later studies it was often misidentified and given names like Ichthyosauroides, Asterolepis asmussi and Chelonichthys asmusii.
 Even in recent studies, it is controversial as to whether to use genus name Heterosteus or Heterostius.
-According to International Code of Zoological Nomenclature, suffix ‘-ostius’ in scientific name should not be corrected as ‘-osteus’, so some study uses genus name Heterostius.
+According to International Code of Zoological Nomenclature, suffix ‘-ostius’ in scientific name should not be corrected as ‘-osteus’, so some studies use the genus name Heterostius.

 Description

 This genus includes the largest species in the family, and are among the largest arthrodires, as well, with the type species, H. asmussi, having an estimated body length of up to 6 m.
 The genus differs from Herasmius by having the orbits on slightly longer eyestalk-like projections.
 The various species are found in Givetian-aged deposits in Europe and Greenland.
 With the except of the German H. rhenanus, all species are known from freshwater deposits: H. rhenanus is based on fragments found in a marine deposit.